 972 708 3968

 Coach Trent Sellers has been a USPTR certified tennis coach working for 18 years in Florida and Kentucky before coming back to Texas to coach.
-He has been a head tennis coach for 14 years with the last 8 here at Duncanville.
-Coach Sellers has 134 team tennis wins and counting, 3 district team tennis championships, 27 regional qualifiers, and two state semifinalist.
+He has been head tennis coach for Duncanville ISD since 2006.
+Coach Sellers has 134 team tennis wins and counting, three district team tennis championships, 27 regional qualifiers, and two state semifinalists.
 He has been selected as the District Team Tennis Coach of the year three times.

 “Our purpose in life is to be poured out for others and to leave the world better than we found it.”
-He is actively involved with the children’s ministry at his church, but his greatest joy, though, comes from spending time with his wife, Hollie, and his daughter, Addyson.
+He is actively involved with the children’s ministry at his church, but his greatest joy comes from spending time with his wife Hollie and his daughter Addyson.

 Head Boys Soccer Coach

-Coach Passos is beginning his 18th year in teaching and coaching and his 8th year at Duncanville.
-He is only the 3rd coach in Duncanville soccer history and currently has a record of
+Coach Passos is beginning his 18th year in teaching and coaching and his eighth year at Duncanville.
+He is only the third boys soccer coach in Duncanville HS history.

-Coach Passos is a 4 time District Coach of the Year and a 1 time Dallas Morning News and Star Telegram Coach of the Year.
-Recently, he was also selected as the Texas High School Soccer Coaches Regional Coach of the Year in 2014 and also the N. Texas Competitive Coach of the Year.
+Coach Passos is a four-time District Coach of the Year and a Dallas Morning News and Star Telegram Coach of the Year.
+He was also selected as the Texas High School Soccer Coaches Regional Coach of the Year in 2014 and also the North Texas Competitive Coach of the Year.

-Coach Passos also coaches club soccer with Solar Soccer Club and he has won numerous prestigious awards including being a 5 time Dallas Classic D1 Champion, 3 time N. Texas State Champion, 2 time USYS Regional Champion, 2 time USYS National Bronze Medalist, 1 time National League Champion and a Dallas Cup Finalist.
+Coach Passos has helped revitalize the Duncanville HS program for area, regional, state and national rankings.
+He also coaches club soccer with Solar Soccer Club and he has won numerous prestigious awards including being a five-time Dallas Classic D1 Champion, three-time North Texas State Champion, two-time USYS Regional Champion, two-time USYS National Bronze Medalist, National League Champion and a Dallas Cup Finalist.

-Finally, Coach Passos is married with 2 children and resides in Mansfield, Texas.
+Coach Passos is married with two children and resides in Mansfield, Texas.

 Head Girls Soccer Coach